| |

 Share resources with parents that will help.
 Here's an article from a mental health website and here's a cute video that offers some good tips.

-You might even offer some read aloud suggestions like First Day Jitters by Julie Danneberg or Llama, Llama Misses Mama by Anna Dewdney.
+You might even offer some read aloud suggestions such as First Day Jitters by Julie Danneberg or Llama, Llama Misses Mama by Anna Dewdney.

 Be completely “on”.

-Be completely ready when your students walk in the door, not at your desk doing “last minute” preparations.
+Be completely ready when your students walk in the door, not at your desk making ” last-minute” preparations.

-That moment, first thing in the morning (or afternoon if you have half day classes), will more than likely be the most tense time for kids who are feeling anxious.
+That moment, first thing in the morning (or afternoon if you have half-day classes), will more than likely be the most tense for anxious kids.

 Be ready to open the door and greet your students and their parents with a big welcoming smile.
 Then tell them the first few things you need from them.

-For instance, “Good morning kindergarteners!
+For instance, “Good morning, kindergarteners!
 I'm so happy to see you.
-Please come in, hang your belonging on the hooks right there and have a seat on the red rug.”
+Please come in, hang your belongings on the hooks right there, and have a seat on the red rug.”

 Look each child in the eye as they pass by you and encourage parents to say a quick goodbye and be on their way.